DevExpress-Examples/vcl-smartpaste-example/README.md

 1. Open the main form in **Designer** mode.
 2. Select the OpenAI or Google Gemini provider component.
 3. Expand the `Params` node in the **Object Inspector** and paste a valid API key into the `APIKey` input box.
-4. Uncomment the `TdxSmartCoreAIChatClient.Create` call for the target AI provider:
+4. Uncomment the `TdxSmartCoreAIChatClient.Create` method call for the target AI provider:

 ```
 procedure TSmartCoreAIDemoMainForm.FormCreate(Sender: TObject);